 Domestic violence is defined as violent or aggressive behavior in the home.
 While it is most often thought of as physical abuse, psychological abuse can also fall under a domestic violence charge.
 Physical, sexual, and psychological abuse can all be listed in a domestic violence claim.

-According to the National Center for Disease Control and Prevention, approximately 1 in 4 women and 1 in 7 men have experienced “severe physical violence by an intimate partner in their lifetime.”
+According to the National Centers for Disease Control and Prevention, approximately 1 in 4 women and 1 in 7 men have experienced “severe physical violence by an intimate partner in their lifetime.”
 Additionally, approximately 1 in 6 women and 1 in 14 men have experienced sexual violence from their intimate partner, and 50% of men and women have experienced psychological aggression by their partner.

 If you’ve been hit with a domestic violence charge, deciding what steps to take next can feel overwhelming.
 Odds are, the situation that brought the domestic violence charges was tense and emotional for you as well, and now you’re confused about your options.
 That’s where we come in.

 We have years of experience in criminal defense.
 We know how to paint the entire picture for the judge so you can get your charges reduced or dropped altogether.
-So, if you’ve been charged with domestic violence in Minneapolis, call a trusted domestic violence attorney at Martine Law for a free consultation today.
+So, if you’ve been charged with domestic violence, call a trusted domestic violence attorney at Martine Law in Minneapolis for a free consultation today.

 Consequences of Domestic Violence in Minneapolis